AdefemiAdeyanju/GithubProfile/README.md

 2. `.github/workflows/blog-post-workflow.yml` contains the workflow configuration to pull latest published blog.
 Add the same folder structure with its contents to your GitHub repository.

 ## License

-SitePoint's code archives and code examples are licensed under the MIT license.
+Code examples are licensed under the MIT license.